openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 The following section will walk one through the enablement of the different use-case scenarios.
 After deploying the operator the first step is to create an instance of a special-resource.
-Following are some example CRs how to one would instantiate SROv2 to manage a kernel module or hardware driver.
+Following are some example CRs for how one would instantiate SROv2 to manage a kernel module or hardware driver.

 #### Example CR for a single kernel module #1